moonbitlang/website/pearls/2025-08-27-mini-adapton/index.mbt.md

       dependency.propagate()
       // If a dependency's value changed, the node needs to be recomputed if dependency.is_changed() {
-        // remove all outgoing_edges, since they will be reconstructed during evaluate self.outgoing_edges().clear()
+        // remove all incoming_edges and outgoing_edges, since they will be reconstructed during evaluate self.incoming_edges().clear()
+        self.outgoing_edges().clear()
         self.evaluate()
         return